Mobile User Experience (UX) Design

 Since then, mobile design has evolved to find the best use of smaller screens.

-Experiences are now tailored specifically for mobile environments.
+Experiences are now tailored specifically for mobile environments and specific contexts of use.

 Attention spans are shorter in mobile UX.
 Users want results fast, with minimal effort and zero friction.
 They’re often distracted.
 Signal and power loss are frequent worries.
 These users often walk and use devices at the same time.